Lisa: [gasps] How did you know my name?

 - In Tiger & Bunny, during Jake and Kotetsu's fight, in a fit of rage, Jake calls the latter by his real name, something that he shouldn't have known.
 It clues in Kotetsu that Jake also happens to be a mind-reader.

-- At the end of the English version of Pokémon 4Ever, the gang tell Professor Oak about their most recent adventure and Professor Oak notices Ash is unusually subdued.
+- At the end of the English version of Pokémon 4Ever, the gang tell Professor Oak about their most recent adventure (which involved Time Travel) and Professor Oak notices Ash is unusually subdued.
 Ash tells him about the boy he befriended who went back to his own time and how Ash is worried they'll never meet again.
 Professor Oak reassures him that true friendships stand the test of time and that "I'm sure you and Sammy will be friends forever."
 After the video call is over and the group is rushing to catch a boat, Misty realizes they never mentioned Sammy's name to the Professor...
 Cut to Professor Oak in his lab looking through his old sketchbook and saying, "It seems like it happened only yesterday."